 Our alumni and alumnae work in international agencies, governmental or non-governmental organizations, higher educational institutions, independent consulting firms, and global corporations, showing how an anthropology major or minor signals value to a wide variety of job markets.
 Employers recognize our students' ability to work with and among people.
 They know anthropology students are able to navigate the complexity of human experiences and can integrate the countless skills they learned as anthropology students, including observant participation, focused interviewing, data analysis, critical engagement, language fluency, and holistic approaches to organizations.
 Anthropology is valuable beyond measure.

 Anthropology majors and minors can join two new research and teaching clusters linked to our fastest growing career fields: 1) Health + Culture, which includes medical anthropology, bioanthropology, and science & technology studies and 2) Business + Anthropology, which includes global trade, cultural marketing, and design anthropology.
 As a current example, the interaction between design and anthropology is one of the hottest career trends, and anthropology majors are in demand as user experience specialists in technology companies, independent consultants for NGOs, and qualitative researchers for global organizations.
-The American Anthropological Association's career page is another excellent resource for updates, stories, and statistics on cutting-edge career paths for anthropology students.
+The American Anthropological Association's career page and recent anthropology careers video is another excellent resource for updates, stories, and statistics on cutting-edge career paths for anthropology students.

 Arts and Letters students from every major succeed in business, graduate or professional school, or full-time service.
 Learn more about the career outcomes of all of our graduates, including Anthropology majors.